-The Local Business Plan (LBP) is an MCO/LME strategic planning document looking at a three-year period for accomplishing stated goals to improve access, effectiveness and quality of services.
-It includes the opportunity to address our local approach to state-wide initiatives as well as to outline initiatives that address regional needs identified in our Gaps & Needs Analysis.
+The Local Business Plan (LBP) is an LME/MCO strategic planning document looking at a three-year period for accomplishing stated goals to improve access, effectiveness, and quality of services.
+It includes the opportunity to address our local approach to statewide initiatives as well as to outline initiatives that address regional needs identified in our Network Adequacy and Accessibility Report.

-The annual Trillium Health Resources Quality Management (QM) Plan outlines efforts to maintain and improve services for enrollees.
-It frames the purpose of the Quality Management Program and activities to meet state and federal regulations as well as national accreditation standards
+The annual Trillium Health Resources Quality Management and Improvement Program (QMIP) outlines how our responsibility to members, providers/practitioners, stakeholders and community partners will be fulfilled.
+It frames the purpose of the QMIP and activities to meet state and federal regulations as well as national accreditation standards.

 Provider Satisfaction Surveys

 Provider Satisfaction Surveys are conducted annually by DHB.
 These surveys help to determine areas that need improvement within the network and assess provider satisfaction with Trillium and our processes.